renatolond/blog/_drafts/setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 bundle install # install ruby dependencies yarn install --pure-lockfile # install node dependencies
 ```

+This will also take a while, try to relax a bit, have you listened to your favorite song today? 🎶

 Since we created the postgres user before, we can setup the development database using: